JeffyCN/mirrors/docs/Rockchip_Developer_Guide_RGA_EN.md

                      int sfmt,
                      int dfmt,
                      int mode = IM_COLOR_SPACE_DEFAULT,
-                     int sync = 1)
+                     int sync = 1,
+                     int *release_fence_fd = NULL);
 ```

 > Image format conversion，specific format support varies according to soc, please refer to the **Image Format Supported** section.
 >
 > The format can be set by rga_buffer_t, or configure the input image and output image formats respectively by sfmt/dfmt.
+When it comes to YUV/RGB color gamut conversion, you can configure the converted color gamut through mode, and the conversion is performed according to the BT.601 limit range by default.

 | parameter        | Description                                                  |
 | ---------------- | ------------------------------------------------------------ |